In five plus years at the Cup Series level, Brian Vickers has never shied away from taking chances.

 During that awful stretch that rounded out his rookie year, confidence was hardly the word to describe a 21-year-old rocked by the aftermath of a loss incomprehensible for those that young.
 I still remember Vickers at the first press conference after that horror; with the veterans doing the talking, he was too emotionally distraught to say much, speaking overwhelmed by immeasurable sorrow.
 Leaning on the support of family and bonding with others within HMS, Vickers did find a way to cope… but he’ll never forget.

 Yet out of those dark days came the maturation of someone shaken, but not stirred.
 They say that which does not kill us makes us stronger, and over the next 18 months Vickers turned back towards his goal of becoming the sport’s next future star.
 But without Ricky’s gentle guidance at the No. 25, the team was becoming another cog in the Hendrick wheel.
 At just 23 years of age, Vickers had to smartly realize he would never achieve his goal of being a team’s top dog in a place where men like Jeff Gordon and Jimmie Johnson made their home.
-Maybe with Ricky there it would be different… but for whatever reason, it just wasn’t meant to be.
+Maybe with Ricky there it would be different, but for whatever reason, it just wasn’t meant to be.

-At the same time, Mr. Hendrick would never make a move on his son’s hand-picked replacement… the ride was Vickers’s for as long as he wanted it.
+At the same time, Mr. Hendrick would never make a move on his son’s hand-picked replacement.
+The ride was Vickers’s for as long as he wanted it.
 It would have to be the driver making the choice to move on.

-So in a move that surprised the NASCAR world at the time, he stood up, faced the music, and made that difficult choice.
+So in a move that surprised the NASCAR world at the time, he stood up, faced the music and made that difficult choice.
 There was no Ricky then, only Brian… but the lessons learned and the confidence gained way back when had come home to roost.

 The choice for Vickers post-Hendrick was a virtual unknown in the stock car world.
 With Toyota entering into the Cup Series, Red Bull’s open-wheel owners had come calling to form a partnership in NASCAR, a two-car team in which they wanted two young drivers hand-picked as their future.
 Vickers was their first signing, his soul-searching turning to team-building as he relished the opportunity to become a star from the ground up.
 Heading into their inaugural season, the team expected a slow but steady stream of success with both money and resources backing them.

-13 DNQs later, everyone involved learned a hard lesson in how difficult it is to compete.
+Thirteen DNQs later, everyone involved learned a hard lesson in how difficult it is to compete.

 “We were loading up and going home from races that I never dreamed we would,” he says of that difficult ‘07.
 “Races I never qualified out of the top five from.
 We missed them as a team, as a group.
 That was tough, painful… probably the hardest year of my racing career.”